Prepare for Career Fair Success

 Employers attend career fairs to promote their organizations and to pre-screen applicants.
 Use this networking event to create a positive first impression.
 Each connection you make may eventually lead to a job or internship!

-Learn about employers who will attend the fair and and plan your strategy for those you would like to meet.
+Learn about employers who will attend the fair and plan your strategy for those you would like to meet.

 Research the company, and prepare several questions to ask each recruiter.
 Consider questions like:

 "What majors are a good fit for your organization?"